 Unless you’ve been hiding under a rock, you’ve heard that engineers and technical professionals rely heavily on content to make informed purchasing decisions.
-New research underscores this fact: 92 percent of engineers responding to an IEEE GlobalSpec and TREW Marketing survey said they are more likely to do business with companies that regularly produce new and current content.
+New research underscores this fact: 92 percent of engineers responding to a GlobalSpec and TREW Marketing survey said they are more likely to do business with companies that regularly produce new and current content.

 Succeeding in content marketing and attracting customers, however, is no easy task.
 You must create a diverse portfolio of content that engineers and technical professionals find valuable, distribute the content to them, track their interaction with the content, and follow up with them to be their ally during their buying journey.